mike2460/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository contains the following files:

-* CodeBook.MD 		--  contains specifics about how the script works as well as the organizational priciples used for the datasets and output file
+* CodeBook.MD 		--  contains specifics about how the run_Analysis.R script works and particulars about the output file contents and organization
-* README.MD  		--  this file, contains information about source data and script dependencies
+* README.MD  		--  this file, contains information about source data and script dependencies as well as the organizational priciples used for the datasets
 * run_Analysis.R 	--  script to generate the tinydata.txt file
 * tinydata.txt 		--	output of the run_Analysis.R script against the full dataset